Four Reasons to Apply GIS on a Project

 1. Real-Time Data Engages Stakeholders

-When Westwood's GIS team gets involved in the early stages of a project, we develop a complete database schema to collect asset information.
-And because the GIS data is collected and stored in a digital database which is built in real-time, it is viewable by many project stakeholders at once and enables project efficiencies.
+When our GIS team gets involved in the initial stages of a project, we can develop a complete database schema to collect asset information.
+Because the GIS data is collected and stored in a real-time digital database, it is viewable by several project stakeholders at once, enabling project efficiencies.
 Furthermore, digital versions of the data allow stakeholders to filter information to their specific needs.

 2. Spatial Overlay of Datasets Provides a Clear Picture